Medial-EarlySign/MR_Wiki/Infrastructure Home Page/MedModel json format.md

 { "field_1": "A", "field_2": "val_3" }
 ```

-Multiple lists create a cartesian product of all options.
+Multiple lists create a Cartesian product of all options.

 ## Model Components